-Census ZIP code-to-place26 mapping data (U.S. Census Bureau, 2010) are used to sum the total number of estimated employees within each Census place.
+Census ZIP code-to-place mapping data (U.S. Census Bureau, 2010) are used to sum the total number of estimated employees within each Census place.
 Since ZIP codes do not align evenly with place boundaries, data on the share of total ZIP code population residing within each ZIP-to-place relationship are used to allocate and sum employee totals by industry type for all census places, with the assumption that population serves as a viable proxy for the distribution of industrial establishments and employees.
-It is important to note that some ZIP codes containing industrial establishments and their associated employees may partially or completely fall outside of any census place boundary.
+It is important to note that some ZIP codes containing industrial establishments and their associated employees may partially or completely fall outside of any census place boundary - e.g., a factory located in an unincorporated area near but outside the closest community's boundary.
 Energy consumption associated with these areas is still calculated, however these estimates are kept separate in order to avoid over-estimating community-specific consumption.